Connecting Information Literacy Efforts to Student Retention

 Instructor

-The instructor, Debra Lucas-Alfieri, Retired with Distinction from her positioin as the Head of Reference, Interlibrary Loan, Public Services, and Information Analysis and Instruction, at D'Youvile University in Buffalo, NY.
-Debra has been teaching online library science classes, seminars, and webinars for over a decade, working with national organizations.
-She has presented web-based symposiums for organizations in Florida and Montreal.
-Debra has vast experience and knowledge of the history of libraries, and its' mission, her research and philosophies are highly regarded, studied, and cited across the world.
-Through teaching and writing, she has impacted students and scholars across the globe.
+The instructor, Debra Lucas-Alfieri, Professor Emeritus, was the Head of Reference, Interlibrary Loan, Public Services, Information Analysis, and Instruction, for over 20 years at D'Youville University in Buffalo, N.Y.
+Debra has been teaching online library science classes, seminars, and webinars for over a decade, working with national and international institutions and organizations.
+Through her research and publications, Debra’s teachings and philosophies are highly impactful, regarded, studied, and cited across the globe.

-Before she Retired with Distinction from D'Youville University, she was appointed Faculty Senate Parliamentarian and served from 2018 until she retired in 2022.
-During her tenure, she was awarded a Sabbatical and Faculty Research Grant in 2014, a Faculty Fellowship Award in 2015-2016, and a promotion to Full-Librarian Academic Rank in 2016. her retirement created the synergy to collaborate with countless librarians who will then drive our profession and institution of libraries successfully and strategically into the future.
+Before leaving D'Youville University, she was appointed Faculty Senate Parliamentarian and served from 2018 until she retired in 2022.
+During her tenure at the university, she was awarded a Sabbatical and Faculty Research Grant in 2014, a Faculty Fellowship Award in 2015-2016, and a promotion to Full-Librarian Academic Rank in 2016.
+She graduated from the WNYLRC Leadership Institute in 2007.
+Her retirement created the synergy to collaborate with countless librarians who drive our profession and institution of libraries successfully and strategically into the future. sfuly and strategically into the future.

 How to Register